thrkll/ruv-dl/README.md

 ## ⚒️ Project assistance

-Please raise an issue if you have a feature request or run into trouble (the ruv.is media service keeps changing).
+Please raise an issue if you have a feature request or run into trouble (not unlikely given frequent changes at ruv.is.)
 Feel free to contribute and make pull requests.
 Mark the project with a star ⭐ if you like it.

 ## 🚚 Versions

+📦 2.1.0 - 2023 02 - Complete refactoring, new features added

-📦 2.0.0 - 01 2023 - CLI version of ruv-dl with argparse
+📦 2.0.0 - 2023 01 - CLI version of ruv-dl with argparse

-📦 1.0.0 - 09 2019 - Initial release
+📦 1.0.0 - 2019 09 - Initial release

 ## ⚠️ Licence